asun121/ros2_savelidar/README.md

-## This ros2 package will allow you to save Lidar PointCloud messages as pcd files.
+## This ros2 package will allow you to save lidar PointCloud messages as pcd files

 To run, first build the package then source the local environment by doing the following: